Homes for Sale in Phoenix Arizona

 There is a great deal to see and do in Phoenix.
 Some of my favorite attractions are the Arizona Science Center, the Heard Museum, the Desert Botanical Garden, Chase Ballpark, The Phoenix Zoo and the Phoenix Art Museum.

-Homes for sale in Phoenix Arizona
+Current List of Homes for Sale in Phoenix Arizona

-What Makes Phoenix AZ Livable?
+What Makes Phoenix AZ the Perfect Place to Live

 There are many cities and towns that make up the greater Phoenix area.
 Phoenix is broken up into defined areas, or Urban Villages.
 So is Ahwatukee a city or a town?
 How about Maryvale?
 Neither–they are Urban Villages of Phoenix.
 An Urban Village is simply an area of the city that has its own Village Planning Committee which makes recommendations to the City Council on the area’s progress and needs.
 Here is the locations of these Urban Villages.